Stan (song): Background and recording

+Composition and lyrics

 The song tells the story of a person named Stanley "Stan" Mitchell (voiced by Eminem) who claims to be Eminem's biggest fan.
+It has been suggested the name "Stan" is a portmanteau of the words "stalker" and "fan", though it is unknown if the name was chosen with that intention.
+The term "stan" has since become an internet slang term for an extremely obsessed fan of something or someone and is derived from the song's title.
+Speaking to The Independent in 2025, Eminem's longtime manager, Paul Rosenberg, said that the "stalker" and "fan" portmanteau was a "happy coincidence" and that Eminem simply chose the name because it rhymed with "fan".

-It has been suggested the name "Stan" is a portmanteau of the words stalker and fan, though it is unknown if the name was chosen with that intention.
-He writes Eminem several letters; over two verses, he is shown to be obsessive over the rapper, and grows increasingly frustrated and angry when there is no reply.
-He finally creates a voice recording of himself while driving his car on the highway, having consumed large quantities of depressants and alcohol; this verse includes a call-back to Eminem's "My Name Is" with the lyrics "I drank a fifth of vodka, you dare me to drive?"
-He reveals that his pregnant girlfriend is tied up in the trunk as he approaches a bridge.
-Right before he drives off the bridge, he quickly realizes that he has no way to send the tape to Eminem.
+In the song, Stan writes Eminem several letters; over two verses, he is shown to be obsessive over the rapper, and grows increasingly frustrated and angry when there is no reply.
+He finally creates a voice recording of himself while driving his car on the highway, having consumed large quantities of depressants and alcohol; this verse includes a call-back to Eminem's "My Name Is" with the lyrics "I drank a fifth of vodka, you dare me to drive?", as well as a reference to a common urban legend surrounding Phil Collins' "In the Air Tonight" (referred to in the song as "In the Air of the Night"; "about that guy who coulda saved that other guy from drownin', but didn't...").
+He reveals that his pregnant girlfriend is tied up in the trunk as he approaches a bridge, realizing in a panic that he has no way to send the tape to Eminem, but it is too late.
+The verse ends at the sound of his car swerving off the bridge and hitting the water below.

 The fourth verse features Eminem as himself, writing back to Stan and attempting to reason with him.
 Eminem tries to explain to Stan that while he does appreciate having him as a fan and is incredibly grateful, he worries that Stan might not always be taking the lyrics of his songs in the right way.
-Eminem also urges Stan to receive help for his mental health, or he could end up like that man he had just seen on the news who had driven his car off a bridge in a drunken stupor, killing himself and his pregnant girlfriend.
-In a demonstration of dramatic irony, Eminem then realises halfway through writing his letter that that man was actually Stan.
+In an example of dramatic irony, Eminem also urges Stan to receive help for his mental health issues and to treat his girlfriend better, lest he end up like a man he just saw on the news who had driven his car off a bridge in a drunken stupor, killing himself and his pregnant girlfriend.
+Eminem then realizes halfway through writing his letter that the man he saw on the news was in fact Stan.